-Competing interests C.Koch is a board member and has a financial interest in Intrinsic Powers, a company developing a clinical device for assessing the presence and absence of consciousness in patients.
-G.T. serves on the Advisory Board of the Krembil Centre for Neuroinformatics (KCNI), a branch of Toronto's Centre for Addiction and Mental Health; holds an executive position at Intrinsic Powers, holds an honorary Leibniz Chair at the Leibniz Institute for Neurobiology, a position without formal responsibilities; and holds a patent for a method of assessing anaesthetization (patent no.: US 8,457,731 B2).
-S.Dehaene is a co-inventor on patent 2019 EP 2983586 (Methods to monitor consciousness'); and is an associate at NeuroMeters, a company that applies these methods in clinical practice.
+Competing interests C. Koch and G.T. are a board members and have a financial interest in Intrinsic Powers, a company developing a clinical device for assessing the presence and absence of consciousness in patients.
+C. Koch is the Chief Scientist of the Tiny Blue Dot Foundation in Santa Monica, CA. G.T. holds a patent for a method of assessing anaesthetization (patent no.: US 8,457,731 B2).
+S.Dehaene is a co-inventor on patent 2019 EP 2983586 ('Methods to monitor consciousness); and is an associate at NeuroMeters, a company that applies these methods in clinical practice.
 None of these affiliations impose restrictions on publication or present conflicts of interest related to this study.
 The other authors declare no competing interests.